kocherlab/HalictidCompGen/coding_evolution/fab_four/apolpp/README.md

 ## RELAX

 Interestingly, HyPhy RELAX finds significant evidence of relaxed selection in both the Hymenoptera and the Ants/bees, though not halictids or bees as a whole.
 There is also significant evidence for Intensification of selection in Lepidoptera.
 I also tested Coleoptera but there was no significant signal.
-Not sure what, if anything, to make of this.

 ## Branch-site